-Similarly in “Scope and Language of Science” in Ways of Paradox Harvard University realist philosopher Willard van Quine writes that we cannot significantly question the reality of the external world or deny that there is evidence of external objects in the testimony of our senses, because to do so is to dissociate the terms “reality” and “evidence” from the very application that originally did most to invest these terms with whatever intelligibility they may have for us.
-And to emphasize the primal origin of realism Quine writes that we imbibe this primordial awareness “with our mother’s milk”.
+Similarly in “Scope and Language of Science” in Ways of Paradox (1976) Harvard University realistic philosopher Quine writes that we cannot significantly question the reality of the external world or deny that there is evidence of external objects in the testimony of our senses, because to do so is to dissociate the terms “reality” and “evidence” from the very application that originally did most to invest these terms with whatever intelligibility they may have for us.
+And to emphasize the primal origin of realism Quine prosaically writes that we imbibe this primordial awareness “with our mother’s milk”.
 He thus affirms what he calls his “unregenerate realism”.
-These statements by Searle, Quine and others of their ilk are not logical arguments or inferences; they are affirmations.
+These statements by Searle, Quine and others of their ilk are not logical arguments or inferences; they are simply affirmations.

 Contrary to Descartes and latter-day rationalists, metaphysical realism is neither a conclusion nor an inference nor an extrapolation.
 It cannot be proved logically, established by philosophy or science, validated or justified in any discursive manner including figures of speech such as analogy or metaphor.
-Hickey regards misguided pedantics who say otherwise as “closet Cartesians”, because they never admit they are neo-Cartesians.
-The imposing, intruding, recalcitrant, obdurate otherness of mind-independent reality is immediately self-evident at the dawn of consciousness; it is a most rudimentary experience.
-Dogs and cats are infra-articulate and nonreflective realists.
-To dispute realism is to step through the looking glass into Alice’s labyrinth of logomanchy, of metaphysical jabberwocky where, as Schopenhauer believed, the world is a dream.
-It is to indulge in the philosophers’ hallucinatory narcotic.
+Its self-evident character makes it antecedent to any such discursive movements by the mind, and it is therefore fundamentally prejudicial.
+Hickey regards misguided pedantics who say otherwise as “closet Cartesians”, because they never admit that they are academic atavisms.
+The imposing, intruding, recalcitrant, obdurate otherness of mind-independent reality is immediately self-evident at the dawn of a person’s consciousness; it is the most rudimentary experience.
+Bats, cats, gnats, rats, and all other sentient creatures that have survived Darwinian predatory reality are infra-articulate and nonreflective realists in their apprehensions of their environmental realities.
+To dispute realism is to step through the looking glass into Alice’s labyrinth of logomanchy, of metaphysical jabberwocky where as Schopenhauer believed the world is but a dream.
+It is to indulge in the academic philosophers’ hallucinatory escapist narcotic.

 After stating that the notion of reality independent of language is in our earliest impressions, Quine adds that it is then carried over into science as a matter of course.
-He writes that realism is the robust state of mind of the scientist, who has never felt any qualms beyond the negotiable uncertainties internal to his science.
+He says realism is the robust state of mind of the scientist, who has never felt any qualms beyond the negotiable uncertainties internal to his science.

-Note that contrary to Feyerabend the phrase “scientific realism” does not mean scientism, the thesis that only science describes reality.
+N.B.
+Contrary to Feyerabend the phrase “scientific realism” does not mean scientism, the thesis that only science describes reality.

 3.37 Ontological Relativity Defined